Calais migrant camp: The things they left behind

 The saga of the Calais 'Jungle'

-A trailer burns in the Calais "Jungle" early on Friday, October 28.
-Authorities began work on Monday to clear the infamous migrant camp in northern France.
+French authorities stand by as migrant minors board a bus to relocation centers on October 28.
+Authorities began work on Monday to clear the infamous migrant camp known as the Calais "Jungle" in northern France.

 The saga of the Calais 'Jungle'